-By sending emails using the Nylas Connectivity APIs we can be sure that messages land in the recipient’s inbox and not the spam folder.
+By sending emails with Python using the Nylas Connectivity APIs we can be sure that messages land in the recipient’s inbox and not the spam folder.
 Emails sent with Nylas will look the same as any other email sent from the sender’s account, but we will have API-level control over the message creation and sending.

 To make things even easier for Python developers, we offer the Nylas Python SDK.
 Today we’re going to review how to send emails and attachments with Python using the SDK.